-The Company has finalised the evaluation of any impact on financial result or position from these amendments and concluded that they will not have a significant impact.
+The Company has finalised the evaluation of any impact on financial result or position from these amendments and concluded that they will not have a significant impact, except IFRS 18.
+The Company is currently assessing the potential impact of IFRS 18, which is not yet effective.
+Based on preliminary analysis, no material impact is expected; however, the assessment is still in progress.